andrevidela/andrevidela.github.io/_posts/2025-01-11-program-pipelines.idr.md

 ## Handling effects

 This is quite cool, but it's not the end.
-Remember that compiler need to perform a lot of side effects, returning errors, sometime print out intermediate trees for debugging, how does the pipeline help for that?
+Remember that compiler need to perform a lot of side effects, returning errors, sometimes print out intermediate trees for debugging, how does the pipeline help for that?

 Well the great benefit from the pipeline is that we've separated the information about the stages from the information about the runtime implementation of the stages.
-This information is created by `Impl` which create the type of an implementation given a pipeline, but this current version only places the types end-to-end without changes.
+This information is created by `Impl` which creates the type of an implementation given a pipeline, but this current version only places the types end-to-end without changes.
 What if we add an extra `Monad` around the types such that instead of functions `a -> b`, each stage is now an effectful function `a -> m b`.

 First we define `m : Type -> Type`, our monad, we use a parameter block because we will use it for running our programs too.